LOGICPULSE-INTERACTIVE/LOGICPULSE_INTERACTIVE_MZ_SAVE_LOAD_UI/README.md

 4. In RPG Maker MZ, open the **Plugin Manager** and add the plugin.
 5. Ensure the image assets are placed in the correct folder (see **Assets** above).
 6. Enable the plugin and save your project.
-7.To open the Save/Load scene from an event, use the script call:
+7. To open the Save/Load scene from an event, use the script call:
 `SceneManager.push(LOGICPULSE.Scenes.SaveLoad);`

 ---